slawo/unifios-utilities-dnsmasq-update/README.md

 # unifios-utilities-dnsmasq-update

-This is a script which updatates dnsmasq on unifi os with the values provided in the `shared.conf` file inside the `dnsmasq/patch` folder.
+This is a script which updatates dnsmasq on unifi os with the values provided by the `shared.conf` file inside the script's `patch` folder.

 ## Prereqisits